charlesalec/Computer-Vision-Project/blog.md

 ### Discussion
 The first aspect to discuss is the results of the U-Net, which clearly seems to have satisfactory results after 10 epochs.
 This should not come as a surprise - as we mentioned earlier, the U-Net has a proven track record for segmentation tasks, as seen in publications such as [7].
 However, when it comes to the Cityscapes dataset, we could not find any publications that used this specific combination, only a blog post on Medium had the same base setup, meaning the idea is somewhat novel, and yielding very satisfactory results, as illustrated in the segmentation map figures above.

 The next part to discuss is the combination of a pre-net with the U-Net.
 It is obviously difficult to go into great details on the learning process of the network, since it is already working with a trained U-Net, meaning the baseline was already 'good'.
-A major aspect to discuss, is that with this approach, we run the risk of the pre-net simply learning to set all weights to 0, such that it effectively has no-effect on the already traine (and efficient) U-Net.
+A major aspect to discuss, is that with this approach, we run the risk of the pre-net simply learning to set all weights to 0, such that it effectively has no-effect on the already trained (and efficient) U-Net.
 Upon inspection, however, we notice that this is not the case.
 Extrapolating from this, the network is clearly learning _something_.
 This is also notable in the fact that after 10 epochs, the segmentation map seems to be better than the equivalent map from the U-Net, despite the accuracy and loss being somewhat comparable on average.

-To conclude, with only a limited number of training epochs, it is difficult to discuss whether this combination has an effect on imrpoving training.
+To conclude, with only a limited number of training epochs, it is difficult to discuss whether this combination has an effect on improving training.
 One aspect to note, is that this does add some flexibility to the network, however, the fact that there are 2 networks to train may deter some from adopting this method.

 keep to making sure we don't get penalized by this:
 ![Alt text](image.png)